MDkontroller/paho-mqtt-for-Raspberry-Pi/README.md

 # paho-mqtt for Raspberry-Pi

-# 1. Quick setup
+# 1.Quick setup

-_A basic example for  for 2 Raspis communication.
+A basic example for  for 2 Raspis communication.
 Tested on Raspian with Desktop.

 Make sure you have install mosquitto broken and paho-mqtt python library and get last update packages. in both Raspberry Pi